 Muni single-state intermediate portfolios invest in bonds issued by state and local governments to fund public projects.
 The income from such bonds is generally free from federal taxes and from state taxes in the issuing state.
 To get the state-tax benefit, these portfolios buy bonds from only one state.
-These portfolios have durations of 4.5 to 7.0 years (or, if duration is unavailable, average maturities of five to 12 years).
+These portfolios have durations of 4.0 to 6.0 years (or average maturities of five to 12 years).

-Category Group Index: Barclays Municipal TR USD Category Index: Barclays Municipal 10 Yr 8-12 TR USD Morningstar Index: None
+Category Group Index: Barclays Municipal TR USD Category Index: BBgBarc Municipal 1-15 Yr TR USD